XQuartz/xquartz.github.io/FAQs.md

 Notes:

 If step 1 returns :0, localhost:0 or anything similar, you have a configuration file that is overriding launchd's $DISPLAY.

 If step 2 outputs anything, it indicates that a configuration file in your home directory may be the culprit; try creating a new user and repeating the steps with that user.

 If step 3 outputs anything, it indicates that a system-wide change was made that is overriding your environment.
 If it begins with /opt/local, it is MacPorts; if it begins with /sw, it is Fink.
 Otherwise, it is probably a commercial program that uses X11; contact your vendor for an updated version.

 The warning message in step 4 is harmless.

 If step 5 does not output anything, then step 6's results probably include X11Forwarding no. In this case, you must fix the configuration on the remote side.

 If step 5 outputs anything other than localhost:xx.0, then your remote configuration is overriding the DISPLAY environment variable set by sshd on the remote side.

 ## Suppressing xterm launching by default ##

 You can change the initial application launched by XQuartz.app to something else by doing the following:

-    (XQuartz.app) defaults write org.macosforge.xquartz.X11 app_to_run <whatever you want to run>
+    (XQuartz.app) defaults write org.xquartz.X11 app_to_run <whatever you want to run>
     (Apple's X11.app) defaults write org.x.X11 app_to_run <whatever you want to run>
     (MacPorts' X11.app) defaults write org.macports.X11 app_to_run <whatever you want to run>

 So if you want nothing to run, you can accomplish this by:

-    defaults write org.macosforge.xquartz.X11 app_to_run /usr/bin/true
+    defaults write org.xquartz.X11 app_to_run /usr/bin/true

 If you launch XQuartz.app from the dock or run "open -a XQuartz" it will run app_to_run.

-Note: For versions prior to the X11-2.1.1 package, use the following instead:
+Note: For versions prior to 2.8.0, use the org.macosforge.xquartz.X11 preference domain instead.
+For versions propr to 2.1.1, use the org.x.X11_launcher domain.

-    defaults write org.x.X11_launcher app_to_run /usr/X11/bin/xdpyinfo
+## Uninstall (XQuartz 2.8 and later) ##

+To uninstall XQuartz 2.8 and later, execute the following in Terminal:

+    launchctl unload /Library/LaunchAgents/org.xquartz.startx.plist
+    sudo launchctl unload /Library/LaunchDaemons/org.xquartz.privileged_startx.plist
+    sudo rm -rf /opt/X11* /Library/Launch*/org.xquartz.* /Applications/Utilities/XQuartz.app /etc/*paths.d/*XQuartz
+    sudo pkgutil --forget org.xquartz.pkg

+## Uninstall (XQuartz 2.7.x and earlier) ##

+To uninstall XQuartz 2.8 and later, execute the following in Terminal:

+    launchctl unload /Library/LaunchAgents/org.macosforge.xquartz.startx.plist
+    sudo launchctl unload /Library/LaunchDaemons/org.macosforge.xquartz.privileged_startx.plist
+    sudo rm -rf /opt/X11* /Library/Launch*/org.macosforge.xquartz.* /Applications/Utilities/XQuartz.app /etc/*paths.d/*XQuartz
+    sudo pkgutil --forget org.macosforge.xquartz.pkg

+## Switching DISPLAY on Snow Leopard ##

+XQuartz does not replace the system X11 on Snow Leopard, so you can go back to the Apple-provided X11.app rather easily.
+Just launch X11.app rather than XQuartz.app to get the older server.
+If you want to make Apple's X11.app the default server (owning the launchd $DISPLAY socket), then you should disable the org.macosforge.xquartz.startx.plist as described in the [first question](#dont-like-launchd-automatically-setting-up-display-for-you).
+After logging out and back in, Apple's X11.app will be default.

 ## Messed it up, got confused, want to start over?
 (Leopard) ##